 We have decided when these fun facts pop up, that we would share them with our readers in our section titled “Did You Know?”

-For today’s Did You Know food fun facts we will look at Iced Tea.
+For today’s Did You Know we will look at Iced Tea fun facts.

-The Facts: Iced tea is a form of cold tea, usually served in a glass with ice.
+Iced Tea Fun Facts: Iced tea is a form of cold tea, usually served in a glass with ice.
 It may or may not be sweetened.
 Iced tea is also a popular packaged drink.
 It can be mixed with flavored syrup, with common flavors including lemon, peach, raspberry, lime, passion fruit, strawberry and cherry.
 While most iced teas get their flavor from tea leaves (Camellia sinensis), tisanes are also sometimes served cold and referred to as iced tea.
 Iced tea is sometimes made by a particularly long steeping of tea leaves at lower temperature (one hour in the sun versus 5 minutes at 80-100 °C).
-Some people call this “sun tea”.
-In addition, sometimes it is also left to stand overnight in the refrigerator.

 - Cookbooks dating from the early 19th century indicate Americans have been drinking iced tea since that time.
 However, the beverage became generally popular after Richard Blechynden of the India Tea Commission offered free sample to attendees of the 1904 St. Louis World’s Fair.

 - New York City tea importer Thomas Sullivan became annoyed at the high cost of the tin boxes he used to send tea samples to customers.
 So in 1904 he switched to small cloth bags.
 One of the recipients brewed a pot of tea by simply pouring hot water over the bag — and the rest is history.

 - June 10th is National Iced Tea Day.

 - Tea is a hydrating alternative to sugary beverages like soda and might help boost weight loss efforts, along with a healthy diet and plenty of exercise.